-All parents/guardians and other visitors, must enter through the front lobby, sign in at the front desk, and wear an identification badge at all times.
-Any visitor caught in the without an identification badge will be asked to visit the front desk or leave the building.
+All parents/guardians and other visitors, must enter through the front lobby, sign in at the front desk, and always wear an identification badge.
+Any visitor caught in the building without an identification badge will be asked to visit the front desk or leave the building.
 School staff will provide additional visitor assistance as needed.